Haroenv/holmes/README.md

 ### Questions?

-Compatible up to IE9.
+Compatible up to IE11.
 For support of older browsers you'll need to polyfill `classList`, `addEventListener` and the `input` event with for example [remy/polyfills](https://github.com/remy/polyfills).
 I haven't tried this myself yet, so let me know what you used if you support older browsers!

+For IE11 you need to polyfill `Object.assign` and `String.includes`, you can do that as described in [#90](https://github.com/Haroenv/holmes/issues/90)

-Let me know on twitter: [@haroenv](https://twitter.com/haroenv).
+Let me know on twitter: [@haroenv](https://twitter.com/haroenv), or in an issue.

 ## Contributing